aaronmams/rHD-Data-Wrangling/README.md

 My intention is to keep this lesson short.
 My motivation for this abbreviated treatment is necessity.
 Social Scientists work with data from an incredibly wide range of sources and data are often organized in all sorts of weird ways.
-Since I can't possibly anticipate all the ways that you will need to trim or accessorize your data, I'm striving here for a very general introduction to a few libraries that make it easy to massage data.
+Since I can’t possibly anticipate all the ways that you will need to trim or accessorize your data, I’m striving here for a very general introduction to a few libraries that make it easy to massage data.

 If I had to distill this lesson down to some recommendations, they would
 be:

--   "long" data are often easier to use than "wide" data ([Simon Ejdemyr lists 3 compelling reasons why long data are better](https://sejdemyr.github.io/r-tutorials/basics/wide-and-long/))
+-   “long” data are often easier to use than “wide” data ([Simon Ejdemyr lists 3 compelling reasons why long data are better](https://sejdemyr.github.io/r-tutorials/basics/wide-and-long/))
--   dplyr and tidyr have a lot of nice/user-friendly methods both for organzing data in "long" form and working with data in "long" form.
+-   dplyr and tidyr have a lot of nice/user-friendly methods both for organzing data in “long” form and working with data in “long” form.

 ### Disclaimers

 This lesson is a little disjointed.
 Recognizing the difference between long-form and wide-form data, and knowing how to convert wide data into long data and vice versa is a most useful skill.
-Most social scientists have a natural affinity towards "panel" data which is naturally organized as long-form data.
+Most social scientists have a natural affinity towards “panel” data which is naturally organized as long-form data.
 This preference has logistic benefits when working in R as many of the core operations of interest to data analysts are made considerabily easier with long-form data.

-The lesson subset on `apply()` functions is not one that I'm particularly emotionally connected to.
+The lesson subset on `apply()` functions is not one that I’m particularly emotionally connected to.
 However, I think it is widely accpeted that the `apply()` family of functions are an iconic part of R.
-These functions are like R's answers to loops for repetitive tasks.
+These functions are like R’s answers to loops for repetitive tasks.

 This may be TMI but I use the `lapply()` function a lot in my work.
-I don't really use the other `apply()` flavors very often.
+I don’t really use the other `apply()` flavors very often.
 This is mostly because I work primarily with data frames and, when using data frames, there are lots of alternatives to `apply()` for executing repetitive tasks like transforming data values.